-which is a square system of $n$ Laurent polynomials each having exactly $n+1$ terms.
+which is a square system of $n$ Laurent polynomials each of which is a linear combination of the same $n+1$ monomials.
 In Ref.~\cite{LeykinVerscheldeZhuang2006Parallel}, A. Leykin, J. Verschelde, and Y. Zhuang named such a system a ``\emph{simplex system}'', since its Newton polytope is a simplex.
-The numerical issues involved in solving such a system is analyzed in the same article, and more detail is included in the Ph.D. thesis of Y. Zhuang~\cite{Zhuang2007Thesis}.
-Through a toric transformation induced by the vector $\boldalpha$, the solution to such a simplex system can be used as numerical approximations for the starting points of the homotopy paths for \Cref{alg:unmixed stratified}.
+The numerical issues involved in solving such a system are analyzed in the same article, and more details are included in the Ph.D. thesis of Y. Zhuang~\cite{Zhuang2007Thesis}.
+Through a toric transformation induced by the vector $\boldalpha$, the solutions to such a simplex system can be used as numerical approximations for the starting points of the homotopy paths for \Cref{alg:unmixed stratified}.

 \end{appendices}